 - Select public speaking topics (as many as there are participants in the group).
-Options: - □ Have participants select about 10 random words, emotions, jobs, or locations. - □ Or, facilitators can preselect them (tool: https://improvglasgow.co.uk/improv-suggestion-generator). - □ Another option is to refer back to last session's discussion on topics they'd be interested in speaking on.
+Options: - □ Have participants select about 10 random words, emotions, jobs, or locations. - □ Or, facilitators can preselect them themselves or with the help of a tool online: https://improvglasgow.co.uk/improv-suggestion-generator). - □ Another option is to refer back to last session's discussion on topics they'd be interested in speaking on.
 Write your topics on separate strips of paper. - Put those words/topics in a hat.